Course Recording

 (1:41:45)

-1. I have been serving a sister for about four months.
+- I have been serving a sister for about 4 months.
 When she first came, it was because of financial problems.
-She and her husband used to invest every time, and they were either cheated or the investment failed, which has been going on for decades.
-Not long ago, they borrowed 600,000 yuan to invest in tungsten mines, but because various procedures could not be completed, it has been stalled.
+She and her husband used to invest, but they were either cheated or the investment failed, after decades of struggling.
+Not long ago, they borrowed 600,000 to invest in tungsten mines, but because various procedures could not be completed, it has been stalled.
 The partner said they would refund the money, but it has been delayed for more than a month.
 This sister is very worried.
-My question is, should I be concerned about her financial problems or the problems behind her financial problems?
-This sister is easily worried about worldly things and has a very lacking mentality, so my idea is to build her faith in God so that she can become someone who trusts in God.
+My question is, should I be concerned about her financial problems, or the problems behind her financial problems?
+This sister is easily worried about worldly things and has a lack mentality, so my idea is to build her faith in God and help her become someone who trusts in God.
 Is this correct?
 (Vivian)

 About Pastoring Family Members